 Navigate on your boards using the following tips:

-- Two fingers scroll to move canvas only
+Single or two fingers scroll to move canvas

-- Long tap and drag to use multi-select of objects
+Long tap and drag on canvas to multi-select objects

 When signing in the Tablet app for the first time we will ask you if you wish to enable push notifications to always be up to date if a teammate mentions you on one of the boards.
 Push notifications can be disabled in the Settings of your iPad application.

 - Android 6.0 or higher

 - Windows 10, version 1607 or higher

 - Screen resolution of 768×1024 pixels or higher

 - Only Vector PDF export is available.
 The exported results open in a new browser tab